Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 What are the changes to Medicare benefits for 2025?

-Medicare changes for 2025 include projected increases for Medicare Part B and Part A premiums and cost-sharing, decreases in average premiums for Medicare Advantage and Part D plans, adjustments to income-related premium surcharges for Medicare Part B and Part D, a $2,000 cap on out-of-pocket costs for drugs covered under an enrollee’s Medicare Part D coverage, and the option to spread Part D out-of-pocket caps out across the full year.
+Medicare changes for 2025 include increases for Medicare Part B and Part A premiums and cost-sharing, decreases in average premiums for Medicare Advantage and Part D plans, adjustments to income-related premium surcharges for Medicare Part B and Part D, a $2,000 cap on out-of-pocket costs for drugs covered under an enrollee’s Medicare Part D coverage, and the option to spread Part D out-of-pocket caps out across the full year.

 Here’s a full rundown of changes to Original Medicare cost-sharing and premiums, the high-income brackets, improvements to Medicare Part D prescription drug coverage, and more.

-Medicare Part D
+Medicare Part D premiums and deductibles

 Medicare Part D is private prescription drug coverage for Medicare beneficiaries.
 Part D coverage can be offered as a stand-alone plan (PDP) or integrated with a Medicare Advantage plan (MA-PD).
 Original Medicare does not provide outpatient prescription drug benefits, so enrollees need Part D unless they have creditable drug coverage from another source, such as a current or former employer.